ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 {: #ibm-hlfsupport-v2-faq-ansible-version}
 {: faq}

-Versions 2.1.3 and 2.5.x of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be used with the Ansible collection to deploy a Hyperledger Fabric network.
+Versions 1.0.0 of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be used with the Ansible collection to deploy a Hyperledger Fabric network.

 ## How do I get support for running the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric Ansible playbook?
 {: #ibm-hlfsupport-v2-faq-ansible-support}